Arcane2202/ACMS/README.md

 ---ACMS (Admission Coaching Management System)---

-This project waS made with the goal of creating a platform for students,teachers,managements and admin (of a coaching center) so that they can use it to maintain all their current, previous and possibly fututre records.
+This project was made with the goal of creating a platform for students,teachers,managements and admin (of a coaching center) so that they can use it to maintain all their current, previous and possibly fututre records.

 This project has four major pannels - admin, manager, teacher, student all of which is made for its corresponding users